lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 Reaction wood production is mediated by the plant hormone auxin (indole-3-acetic acid, which also controls gravitropism more generally) and ethylene, which act as signalling molecules to induce asymmetric cell growth in the cambium layer of the trunk.
 Mutations to the genes in these regulatory pathways can therefore alter the reaction wood response, potentially being responsible for the transition from compression wood to tension wood in angiosperms.

-### The eye in vertebrates
+## The eye in vertebrates

 Anatomical constraints in eye evolution: [here](https://evolution-outreach.biomedcentral.com/articles/10.1007/s12052-008-0092-1)

 ---

-## 8. COMPARATIVE PHYSIOLOGY
+# 8. COMPARATIVE PHYSIOLOGY

-### Endosymbiosis in insects
+## Endosymbiosis in insects

-Aphids have an endosymbiotic relationship with *Buchnera Aphidicola* bacteria.
+Aphids have an endosymbiotic relationship with *Buchnera aphidicola* bacteria.
 The bacteria break down nutrients that aphids need to survive but can only live within specialised 'bacteriocyte' structures in Aphids.
-But some aphids later in their evolution dropped *B. Aphidicola* and now have a yeast-like symbiont (YLS) that performs similar functions.
+But some aphids later in their evolution dropped *B. aphidicola* and now have a yeast-like symbiont (YLS) that performs similar functions.
 These aphids still have the bacteriocytes but the YLS is located both inside and outside of them.
 So, these aphids have the same specialised structures as their cousins to host the bacteria but their symbiote is a fungus that doesn't need those structures.

 An example of higher-degree endosymbiosis is the Darwin termite (*Mastotermes darwiniensis*).
 The termite relies on a protist *Mixotricha paradoxa* to process the wood.
 The protists further rely on other bacteria living on its surface (each look like a thin hair that wiggles; symbiotic signalling in exchange for food).
 Within the protist, there is another endosymbiont spherical bacterium that digests cellulose in wood, releasing acetate for the protist.
 These bacteria have removed the need for *M. paradoxa* to have mitochondria, which have degraded into simpler organelles (hydrogenosomes and mitosomes).

 Sources: [here](https://schaechter.asmblog.org/schaechter/2015/11/symbiont-exchange-in-the-aphidbuchnera-symbiosis-part-1.html) and Chapter 38 of *The Ancestor's Tale* by Richard Dawkins.

+An example of potential endosymbiosis occurring in real time is the obligate endosymbiotic gammaproteobacterium [*Carsonella ruddii*](https://en.wikipedia.org/wiki/Carsonella_ruddii), which lives inside psyllids (phloem sap-feeding insects). *C. ruddii* supplies the host with some essential amino acids, and has an extremely efficient genome consisting of 97\% protein-coding DNA, with overlapping shortened genes in one of the smallest known genomes (182 genes in 159,662 base pairs, and getting smaller over time).
+Numerous genes considered essential for life seem to be missing, suggesting that the species may have achieved organelle-like status.

-### Evolution of eyesight
+## Evolution of eyesight

 As one of the most impressively complex sensory organs, the eye's evolution has been especially well studied.
 Eyes in some form have evolved independently over 50 times, with vastly different structures and functions suited to each lineage.

-#### Different types of eyes
+### Different types of eyes

 - **Retinal phototrophy**: the retinal molecule is used by *Haloarchaea* in bacteriorhodopsin proteins to capture light energy via chemiosmosis.
 This is the key light sensor molecule needed for eyes, without any of the complex structures that evolved later for information extraction rather than energy harvesting.
 - **Eyespots**: a simple light-sensitive organelle found in euglenids (unicellular photosynthetic protists), containing photoreceptor proteins.
 Without any nerve cells, the signal cascade on light detection results in flagellar movement, enabling phototaxis.